adamnfish/DjanJinja2/README.md

 submits to another site you are now required to manually add the csrf token to forms.

-Djanjinja's csrf bundle defines a global function to put the csrf token into a form.
+DjanJinja's csrf bundle defines a global function to put the csrf token into a form.
 It should go directly after the opening form tag, for example: `<form action="{{ url }}" method="post">{{
 print_csrf_token() }}`.
 Bear in mind that you will need Django's csrf